 It all began with the creation of a new engine.
 Discarding Origin FX, Roberts led the effort to program an engine that could better render his vision for a fully three-dimensional world, which came to be known as RealSpace.
 The engine aimed to contain certain features that were only available on high-end, airline/military-grade simulators, which did not have the hardware limitations of consumer-grade hardware: gouraud shading and texture mapping.

-During its early stages, implementation of 3D graphics was restricted to buildings and landscapes, not the fighters themselves.
+During Strike‘s early development, implementation of 3D graphics was restricted to buildings and landscapes, not the fighters themselves.
 The aircraft were to be rendered with 2D sprites like its Wing predecessors, albeit in higher resolution.
-The existing requirements of texture creation and mapping drove Origin to hire more graphic artists for the project.
+Regardless, the greater requirements of texture creation and mapping drove Origin to hire more graphic artists for the project.
 Much to their chagrin, younger hires were saddled with the 3D work, which some of the older artists found boring or less engaging.
 This proved fortuitous: one of these young newcomers to Origin, the late graphic artist Paul Steed, used the primitive modelling tools to create a 3D rendition of a fighter in his spare time.
 Roberts and his team were so impressed with the resulting quality, they immediately decided to render all fighter models in full 3D.

 Strike Commander would break ground by being the first PC game to feature fully realized, real-time texture-mapping.
 It certainly beat the more famous 1993 PC release to feature it, Doom, by 8 months.
 Three more years would pass before id Software brought full texture maps to Doom’s successor, Quake.
-The technology wasn’t invented by Origin, but had in fact existed since the mid-’70s.
-Earlier, more primitive implementations appeared as far back as Microsoft Flight Simulator (1988).
-By the early ’90s, this advanced graphics technique was prevalent in the high-end world of professional aviation simulators.
+Texture-mapping wasn’t invented by Origin, but had in fact existed since the mid-’70s.
+Earlier, more primitive implementations had appeared as far back as Microsoft Flight Simulator (1988).
+By the early ’90s, this advanced graphics technique was commonplace in the world of high-end professional aviation simulators.
 It’s important to note, however, that in those pre-Internet days, the world of professional simulator development and commercial gaming were completely separate, and did not communicate on any formal basis.
-Commercial game programmers were often tasked with reinventing the wheel, and Roberts set about to do exactly that.
+Commercial game programmers were often tasked with reinventing the wheel, and the Strike team set about to do exactly that.

 In everything from its graphics to game feel, Strike aimed for a more grounded experience.
 While often defined as ‘arcade-like’, fans of the Wing Commander series were surprised by the flight model’s increased realism, requiring a more precise level of control.
-The Strike team wanted the flight model to be realistic but fun to play, although they have pointed out many of the specifications for the game’s F-16 Falcon were classified, and they were forced to speculate.
+The Strike team wanted the flight model to be realistic but fun to play, although there were limits to the simulation.
+Many of the specifications for the game’s F-16 Falcon were classified, and Roberts’s team were forced to speculate.
 The end result was a refined game that the team were truly proud of; a story replete with twists and turns, graphical wizardry including a 3D cockpit players could look around, and the cinematic feel Origin sought to bring to all its games.

 The voice acting, while impressive, is still rather awkward in terms of tone.
 Its worst offenders are the stereotypical accents given to some characters, like the informant Muhammed.
-While some characters are voiced by actors, many appear to be voiced by Origin staff members.
+While some characters are voiced by professional actors, many seem to have been voiced by Origin staff members.
 Credit where it’s due, however, as Miguel and Prideaux are voiced by Latino and French actors, respectively.

 Ports and Expansions